Metastruct/EPOE/README.md

 ***Installation***

- - Download/clone EPOE to an addon folder (New SVN URL https://github.com/Metastruct/EPOE/trunk )
+ - Download/clone EPOE to an addon folder
  - copy the dlls inside ```epoe/lua/bin``` to ```garrysmod/lua/bin```
 (since they can't be loaded from addons folders)